moigagoo/cliar/README.md

 $ pip install cliar
 ```

-Cliar requires Python 3.6+ and was tested on Windows, Linux, and macOS.
+Cliar requires Python 3.6+ and is tested on Windows, Linux, and macOS.
 There are no dependencies outside Python's standard library.

 ## Basic Usage

-Let's create a commandline calculator that adds two real numbers:
+Let's create a commandline calculator that adds two floats:

 ```python
 from cliar import Cliar